-Microsoft Teams does offer a free version of its collaboration platform but only for commercial Office 365 subscribers.
-According to PCMag, if you have this subscription, you can take advantage of unlimited chats, audio and video calls, 10GB of file storage for your team, and 2GB of file storage per employee.
+If cost is your primary consideration, Microsoft Teams does offer a free version of its collaboration platform but only for commercial Microsoft365 subscribers.
+According to PCMag, if you have this subscription, you can take advantage of unlimited chats, audio and video calls, 10GB of file storage for your team and 2GB of file storage per employee.

-Having this Office 365 package is beneficial, enabling you to integrate the Office features you may use every day with Teams, such as Word, Excel, PowerPoint, and OneNote.
-You can also integrate nearly 150 other business applications and add up to 300 people to your Teams’ contacts, even those outside of your organization.
+This Microsoft365 package is beneficial, enabling you to integrate those features you may use every day with Teams, such as Word, Excel, PowerPoint and OneNote.
+You can also incorporate nearly 150 other business applications and add up to 300 people to your Teams’ contacts, even those outside your organization.

-While Microsoft Teams does offer capabilities a basic phone system cannot, such as video calls, chat and file storage, it does not provide businesses with enterprise-level PBX call features to handle multi-location and advanced call features, such as advanced call routing, queuing, and advanced call reporting.
+On the plus side, Microsoft Teams offers capabilities beyond those traditionally associated with phone systems, such as video calls, chat and file storage.
+Where it comes up short is with providing businesses with enterprise-level PBX call features, such as multi-location calls, call routing, queuing and call reporting.

-At its core, Microsoft Teams was not built to be an enterprise communications system but a collaboration platform with basic calling features.
-While the video, chat and file storage component has been critical with so many people working remotely, Teams likely should not completely replace a phone system, particularly for more complex enterprise infrastructures.
-There are simply too many voice features and call plans needed for today’s operations.
+You have to keep in mind that Microsoft did not build Teams as an enterprise communications system but a collaboration platform with basic calling features.
+While the video, chat and file storage components have been critical to so many people working remotely, Microsoft Teams can’t completely replace a phone system, particularly for more complex enterprise infrastructures.

-Before you can know if Microsoft Teams is capable of replacing your specific phone system, you have to compare your business needs with the Teams’ features.
-For small businesses, Teams may actually work just fine, as long as you stay within their call plan parameters and don’t need more advanced call features.
-Microsoft offers calling plans, but they can be relatively pricey and are limited compared to what most carriers offer, particularly in regards to the availability of features in certain countries.
+Before you can decide if Microsoft Teams can replace your phone system, you have to compare your business needs with all Teams’ features.
+For solopreneurs or very small businesses, Teams may actually work just fine on its own.
+You just have to stay within their calling plan parameters and settle for basic call features.

 Related: Giving Microsoft Teams a Voice